-Vinyl flooring has an enormous range of costs.
-The national average cost range is $600 to $2,000, with most people paying around $1,400 for 200 sq.ft. of premium-grade vinyl plank flooring, professionally installed.
-The lowest cost for this project is around $400 for 200 sq.ft. of glue-down sheet vinyl, while the highest cost is $2,800 for 200 sq.ft. of luxury vinyl tile.
+Vinyl flooring has an enormous cost range.
+The national average cost range is $600 to $2,000, with most people paying around $1,400 to professionally install 200 sq.ft. of premium-grade vinyl plank click-lock flooring.
+This project’s low cost is $400 for 200 sq.ft. of installed glue-down sheet vinyl.
+The high cost is $2,800 to install 200 sq.ft. of luxury vinyl tile floated over an uneven substrate.

 Vinyl Flooring Installation Prices | |